Content from Introduction

 Demand shaping is related to a broader concept in sustainability, which is to reduce consumption.
 We can achieve a lot by becoming more efficient with resources, but we also need to consume less at some point.

-As Green Software practitioners, we would consider canceling a process when the carbon intensity is high instead of demand shifting - reducing the demands of our application and the expectations of our end users.
+As green users of HPC, we would consider cancelling or reducing the power intensity of our workflow when the carbon intensity is high instead of demand shifting - reducing the energy demands of our work.

 Key Points